-Although each individual agent may maintain its own state information, such information will be limited by the available sensors of the agent.
-When an agent's next optimal action depends on information that is hidden from an agent's sensors we say that the agent suffers from the hidden state problem.
-Figure 2 shows an example of a typical hidden state problem that is very common in the predator-prey simulations reported in this paper.
+When an agent's next optimal action depends on information that is hidden from an agent's sensors it suffers from the hidden state problem.
+Figure 2 shows an example of a typical hidden state problem that is very common in our predator-prey simulations.
 In this figure, predator 1 sees the same sensory information for two different scenarios due to the fact that predators cannot sense each other directly.
 In scenario a, predator 1 attempts to move South but is blocked by predator 0 in its path, while in scenario b predator 1 is attempting to move South and is not blocked.

 Communication allows agents to "tell" each other environmental information that may have been observable only to a subset of the agents.
-Obviously, communication will be of little use in this respect in the limit when the same set of information is observable to all agents.
-The message board can be viewed as part of the environment.
-With this equivalent interpretation, the message board disambiguates the environmental states observed by each agent by providing information that may have been hidden otherwise - assuming the agents are able to communicate effectively.

-It is very rare for all agents to have access to the same amount of information.
-This is due to the fact that an individual agent will usually have its own internal state that is not observable by other agents.
+Obviously, communication will be of little use in this respect in the limit when the same set of information is observable to all agents, but this is probably not the usual case; e.g. an individual agent will usually have its own internal state that is not observable by other agents.
 If an agent's state helps determine its behavior, communication may be instrumental in allowing the agents to converge on an optimal plan of action.
-Thus, even if all agents have access to all possible environmental information, communication may still be helpful by allowing agents to communicate their internal state information.

 Figure 2: An example hidden state problem.
-Predator 1 sees the same sensory information for both scenarios a and b, but in fact scenario b is very different from a: in scenario a predator a is blocked, while in scenario a it is not.
-This hidden state problem is due to the fact that the predators cannot sense each others' locations.
+Predator 1 sees the same sensory information for both scenarios a and b because the predators cannot sense each others' locations.